AlixHaider/NMPC_Acado_Simulink_Speedgoat/README.md

 4>>Unzip the package into a folder named acadoMaster

 5>> Copy acadoMaster folder in C drive.
-The path will look like this: C:\acadoMaster Add acadoMaster folder and its sub folders to matlab path, and save this path for future matlab sessions too.
+The path will look like this: C:\acadoMaster.
+Now add acadoMaster folder and its sub folders to matlab path, and save this path for future matlab sessions too.

 6>> In matlab, Run “make clean all” command with the current directory set to C:\acadoMaster\interfaces\matlab It should start generating the mex files needed for later code generation.
 This process should complete 100%.
 This step needs to be done once while you are setting up Acado toolkit.
 One successful, you do not need to repeat it for the future matlab sessions.